 Eren Ramadan, Secretary of the Institute, said:

-• Whitestone Insight interviewed 2,083 UK online between 25th – 27th October 2024.
-Data were weighted to be representative of all UK adults.
+Whitestone Insight interviewed 2,083 UK adults online between 25th – 27th October 2024.
+Data was weighted to be representative of all UK adults.
 Whitestone Insight is a member of the British Polling Council and abides by its rules.

 The data set for the October tracker can be found here.